The All-Night Show: Content and recurring features

 The show had a deliberately loose, semi-unstructured feel.
 Viewers would often call in and chat with Chuck and Ryerson—the day after the death of John Lennon, much of the show was devoted to viewers calling in and sharing their stories of their reaction to Lennon's death.
 Viewers were also encouraged to send in videos they had made, and some viewers would do this frequently, becoming semi-regular contributors to the show.
 There were periodic contests, with viewers being invited to correctly guess the origin of old movie clips, or to identify actors in the TV series being shown.
 One memorable contest featured producer Jeff Silverman (in character as a pirate) giving clues to the location of a buried treasure.
-Unfortunately, the show found themselves in trouble with the local police when a larger-than-expected crowd of people, spurred on by the clues, started digging up Toronto's isolated Cherry Beach to recover the hidden 'treasure', creating a safety hazard for beach visitors.
+Unfortunately, the show found themselves in trouble with the local police when a larger-than-expected crowd of people, spurred on by the clues, started digging up very large swathes of Toronto's isolated Cherry Beach to recover the hidden 'treasure', creating a safety hazard for beach visitors.

 A recurring feature was "The Elevator To The Stars", in which various individual local performers would ride the CFMT freight elevator up to the studio level and—without leaving the elevator—be given a short period of time to sing, dance, or tell jokes on-air before the elevator doors closed and took them downstairs again.

 The show would have musical guests, usually on Thursday nights, both as interview guests and as performers.
 Notable musicians who appeared on The All Night Show included James Cotton, Richie Havens, David Wilcox, Domenic Troiano, Bruce Cockburn, Burton Cummings, Mary Margaret O'Hara and King Biscuit Boy.
 Other guests would occasionally be interviewed; however, a supposed interview with Twilight Zone writer/director Montgomery Pittman (via telephone) was a hoax, as Pittman died in 1962.
 "Pittman", it was later revealed, was played by Wayne Robson.

 Demise

 The show only lasted one year, ending when CFMT cut its budget for the time slot.
 In the final moments of the final episode, as the credits rolled, Ryerson was finally seen on camera.

+About a year later, Chuck alongside Ryerson (who was again completely unseen) were the hosts of a videotape called Chuck's Choice Cuts, in which Chuck introduced a mix of short subjects, film clips and music videos in a style very similar to The All-Night Show.

 Ten Thousand Shiftless Nights, a documentary about The All Night Show (which also served as a de facto reunion special) was aired on CFMT in 2007.
 The special was hosted by Lawther, and featured clips and reminiscences from Lawther, Bruce, Silverman, Lennick and others associated with the show.